-- Listening: following and understanding the structure of an academic talk or discussion; comprehending the main points of a lecture or talk; taking effective lecture notes; recognising styles appropriate to different situations; understanding stress and intonation patterns; recognising marker words or phrases that indicate the level of importance of information; recognising the stage of information in a lecture; identifying the relationship between ideas.
+- Listening: following and understanding the structure of an academic talk or discussion; understanding stress and intonation patterns; recognising words or phrases that guide the listener to the most important of information; and taking effective notes.

-- Speaking: becoming familiar with English spoken in an Australian academic context; participating effectively in a debate; participating effectively in small and large group tutorial discussions; preparing and presenting Summary and Seminar Presentations.
+- Speaking: becoming familiar with English spoken in an Australian academic context; participating effectively in small and large group discussions and debates; and preparing engaging presentations.

 Foundation Academic English assumes achievement of the IELTS skills level (or equivalent) required for entry into the Foundation Program the student has enrolled in.
 An ability and willingness to work both collaboratively and independently is required.